The top-light highlights of the survey

 To inform this publication, the Sports & Diabetes consortium has conducted a survey to determine which are the main concerns and questions of these main stakeholder groups.
 To date, 566 people have responded to the survey, which will run until the end of the year, and can be found here in English, German, Croatian, Italian and Greek.

 Top-line highlights of the survey results to date are presented over HERE.
-The full survey analysis will be published in early 2022.
+The full survey finished in September 2021.